Juan Martín de Pueyrredón: Supreme director

 In 1816, Pueyrredón was elected Supreme Director of the United Provinces of the Río de la Plata.
 He strongly supported José de San Martín's military campaign in Chile, and also founded the first national bank of Argentina and the national mint.
 After the declaration of a Unitarian constitution, revolts forced him to resign as Supreme Director in 1819 and go into exile in Montevideo.
 He subsequently played a very small role in politics, most notably serving in 1829 as a mediator between Juan Manuel de Rosas and Juan Lavalle.
 He died in retirement on his ranch in San Isidro, Buenos Aires.

 Personal life

 During his time in San Luis, Pueyrredón had an illegitimate daughter, Virginia, with Juana Sánchez.
 In 1815, at the age of 39, he married his 14-year-old second wife María Calixta Tellechea y Caviedes; Rivadavia, Pueyrredón and Chiclana of the First Triumvirate had had her father executed three years before as a member of the royalist conspiracy of Martín de Alzaga.
 The Pueyrredóns' only male child and one daughter, Virginia Pueyrredon, married to Cnel.
 Jose Maria Pelliza Gomez de Rospigliosi in San Isidro.
 Prilidiano was born in Buenos Aires on January 24, 1823.
 He became a civil engineer and artist, and has been called the first Argentine painter; he had no children.
 From 1835 to 1849, Pueyrredón and his family lived in Europe.

-In popular culture

-The Honor Bound series of historical fiction by W.E.B.
-Griffin gives Pueyrredón a fictional daughter, Maria Elena Pueyrredón de Frade (1812-1858).
-She is a maternal ancestor of Argentinian Coronel (colonel) Jorge Guillermo Frade, and of the main protagonist of the series, Cletus Howell Frade, USMCR.